eXpOSNitc/expos-docs/docs/roadmap/stage-14.md

 The scheduler first saves the values of the registers SP, PTBR and PTLR to the process table entry of the current process.
 Next, it must decide which process to run next.
-This is done using the
+This is done using the [Round Robin Scheduling algorithm](https://en.wikipedia.org/wiki/Round-robin_scheduling).
-<a href="https://en.wikipedia.org/wiki/Round-robin_scheduling" target="_blank">Round Robin Scheduling
-algorithm</a>.
 Having decided on the new process, the scheduler loads new values into SP, PTBR and PTLR registers from the process table entry of the new process.
 It also updates the system status table to store PID of new process.
 If the state of the new process is READY, then the scheduler changes the state to RUNNING.
 Now, the scheduler returns using the return instruction.